sogriffin98/Genomics-Help-Guides/README.md

 ```
 source /path/to/your/home/directory/.bashrc
 ```
-2. programme you are installing or the name of your project, whichever is easiest for you. e.g., conda create -n fastqc
+2. Create a conda environment using the command below.
+The name of this can either be the name of the programme you are installing or the name of your project, whichever is easiest for you. e.g., conda create -n fastqc
 ```
 conda create -n <environment_name>
 ```